CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

 In this exercise, we will go through the given architecture and learn more about:

 * Can you provide a solution that scales to meet the public demand?
 How would this solution change in a PaaS architecture?
-* How can you improve the performance visibility and alerting?
+* How can you improve performance visibility and alerting?
 Are all the tiers covered?
 * Is the architecture properly sized?
 Consider cost analysis to determine how much you can improve.